Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 (Average)

-Need for carbohydrates...
-Carbohydrates (sugar, starch, fiber, etc.) are the most important source of energy in the body of dogs, in addition, fiber plays a role in the formation of feces, it stimulates intestinal motility.
-Vegetable foods are a source of fiber for dogs.
-The optimal need for carbohydrates in dogs is: in adults - 10 g, including fiber - 1 g; in young animals - 15.8 g, including fiber - 1.5 g per 1 kg of live weight.
-The carbohydrate requirement of adult dogs depends on the fat content of the diet.
-The less fat in the feed, the more carbohydrates should be in the diet.
-In the summer season, carbohydrates can replace some of the fats.
-An excess of sugar and starch in the diet leads to obesity in dogs.
+Carbohydrate needs.
+Carbohydrates (sugar, starch, fiber, etc.) serve as the most important source of energy in dogs’ bodies; in addition, fiber plays a role in the formation of feces and stimulates intestinal motility.
+The source of fiber for dogs is plant foods.
+The optimal carbohydrate requirement for dogs is: for adults - 10 g, including fiber - 1 g; in young animals - 15.8 g, including fiber - 1.5 g per 1 kg of live weight.
+The carbohydrate requirements of adult dogs depend on the fat content of the diet.
+The less fat in the food, the more carbohydrates there should be in the diet.
+During the summer season, some fats can be replaced with carbohydrates.
+Excess sugar and starch in the diet leads to obesity in dogs.
 The content of carbohydrates in feed is presented in table.
 3.

-The need for lipids (fat)...
-The importance of fat in feeding dogs is determined by the content of essential fatty acids, which are part of the body cells, and their high calorie content.
-The optimal need for lipids in adult dogs is 1.32 g, in young animals - 2.64 g per 1 kg of live weight.
-With a lack of fat in the diet of animals, growth retardation, dysfunction of reproduction, hypovitaminosis, skin diseases, dermatitis, hyperkeratosis, flaking, depigmentation of wool, etc. are observed.
-Excess fat is also harmful.
-The fat content of food for dogs is shown in table.
+Requirement for lipids (fat).
+The importance of fat in feeding dogs is determined by their content of vital fatty acids, which are part of the cells of the body, and their high calorie content.
+The optimal requirement for lipids in adult dogs is 1.32 g, in young animals - 2.64 g per 1 kg of live weight.
+If there is a lack of fat in the diet, animals experience growth retardation, impaired reproductive functions, hypovitaminosis, skin diseases - dermatitis, hyperkeratosis, flaking, depigmentation of hair, etc. Excess fat is also harmful.
+The fat content in dog food products is presented in table.
 3.

-With a lack of vitamin A in the diet in dogs, vision and reproductive functions are impaired, growth in puppies is delayed, and resistance to various diseases decreases.
-Vitamin A is found in milk, fish oil, liver.
-Vegetable feeds (carrots, greens, etc.) contain provitamin A - carotene.
+With a lack of vitamin A in the diet, dogs' vision and reproductive functions are impaired, growth in puppies is delayed, and resistance to various diseases is reduced.
+Vitamin A is found in milk, fish oil, and liver.
+Plant foods (carrots, greens, etc.) contain provitamin A - carotene.

-With a lack of vitamin D, puppies develop rickets, in adult dogs, painful softening of the bones and atrophy of bone tissue are observed.
+With a lack of vitamin D, puppies develop rickets, and adult dogs experience painful softening of the bones and atrophy. bone tissue.
 Vitamin D is found in fish oil and liver.

-Vitamin E deficiency causes reproductive impairment in dogs, leading to infertility.
+A lack of vitamin E causes reproductive dysfunction in dogs, leading to infertility.
 Sources of vitamin E are vegetables, various greens, sprouted cereal grains, etc.

-With a lack of vitamin K in dogs, subcutaneous hemorrhage is observed - hemorrhages in the neck, chest, legs.
-Vitamin K is rich in cabbage, spinach, pumpkin, tomatoes.
+With a lack of vitamin K, dogs experience subcutaneous hemorrhage - hemorrhages in the neck, chest, and legs.
+Cabbage, spinach, pumpkin, and tomatoes are rich in vitamin K.

-Vitamin C protects dogs from scurvy (hemorrhage under the skin, swelling of the joints, etc.).
-Sources of vitamin C are vegetables, sauerkraut, which are included in the diet of dogs.
-In the absence of vegetables, you can use young nettles by scalding them with boiling water.
+Vitamin C protects dogs from scurvy (hemorrhages under the skin, swollen joints, etc.).
+Vegetables are sources of vitamin C. sauerkraut, which is included in the diet of dogs.
+If there are no vegetables, you can use young nettles by scalding them with boiling water.

-Lack of B vitamins leads to muscle weakness, impaired coordination of movements, paralysis, cramps, hair loss and depigmentation, dermatitis, peeling of the skin, bloody diarrhea, mouth ulcers, a peculiar form of anemia, etc. Many B vitamins are found in yeast, liver , cottage cheese, milk, wholemeal flour, potatoes, cauliflower.
+Lack of B vitamins leads to muscle weakness, impaired coordination of movements, paralysis, convulsions, hair loss and depigmentation, dermatitis, peeling skin, bloody diarrhea, mouth ulcers, a peculiar form of anemia, etc. Many B vitamins are found in yeast and liver , cottage cheese, milk, wholemeal flour, potatoes, cauliflower.
 The content of vitamins in feed products is presented in table.
 4.

 Table 4.
 Content of vitamins in feed products (in mg per 100 g of product)

-Feed product Carotene A E WITH IN 1 IN 2 AT 3
+Feed product Carotene A E WITH IN 1 AT 2 AT 3

 Liver 1,0 8,2 1,3 33,0 0,3 2,2 6,8